HRM-037: Evaluating Employee Fitness for Duty

 Results of the Evaluation:

 The results of FFD evaluations performed by qualified, licensed health care professionals shall be presumed to be valid.
-Results of the evaluation will be received by FEAP, UVA-WorkMed or Physician Wellness, as appropriate.
-The employee shall be notified of the results of the FFD by the evaluator and/or FEAP, UVA-WorkMed or Physician Wellness.
+Results of the evaluation will be received by FEAP, UVA-WorkMed, or CWP, as appropriate.
+The employee shall be notified of the results of the FFD by the evaluator and/or FEAP, UVA-WorkMed, or the Clinician Wellness Program.
 Only necessary information shall be shared with the coordinating team.
 A member of the coordinating team will communicate whether the employee may return to work to the employee’s supervisor and the respective dean or vice president.
 [Refer to Section 6 for Confidentiality.]

 After an evaluation, information given to the employee’s supervisor and respective dean or vice president shall be limited to whether the employee may: